-AQA vs OCR vs Edexcel GCSE PE: Which Exam Board Is Hardest?
+AQA vs OCR vs Edexcel GCSE PE: A Complete Board Comparison

-AQA vs OCR vs Edexcel GCSE PE: Which Exam Board Is Hardest?
+AQA vs OCR vs Edexcel GCSE PE: A Complete Board Comparison

-GCSE PE looks similar across all three major UK exam boards on paper.
-All three assess 60% theory and 40% practical.
-All three cover anatomy, physiology, training, sports psychology and socio-cultural issues.
-All three lead to the same GCSE qualification.
+GCSE Physical Education looks similar across all three major English exam boards on paper.
+All three split the qualification 60% written examination and 40% non-examined (practical) assessment.
+All three cover applied anatomy and physiology, movement analysis, physical training, sports psychology, health and fitness, and socio-cultural influences on sport.
+All three lead to the same GCSE qualification, graded on the 9–1 scale, and all three are accepted equally by sixth forms, colleges and employers.

 Quick Comparison